Partron1/Sales_performance/README.md

 This is an e-commerce data  sourced from Kaggle and structured in a .csv file.

 ### Plan
-•	Use excel and power query to clean and process data.
+•	Data Cleaning/Processing: Excel and Power Query

-•	Use Excel to analyzed and design a compelling dashboard.
+•	Analysis and Dashboard design: Excel

 ### Cleaning Steps

-### Loaded the dataset into power query;
+Loaded the dataset into power query;

 ```bigquery claining steps
 # Define dataset